 Here is a map of where they are located.
 Driving from one end of the keys to the other can take 2 hours.
 So we recommend using google maps to determine how far you will be from the beach!

 Are you into remote, secluded beautiful beaches?
 Well, the Dry Tortugas National Park is right up your alley.
 This place is absolutely amazing!
 It is like a beach/island right out of a magazine.

-All it takes is a two and a half hour boat ride from Key West to get to it and costs over $150 a person.
+All it takes is a two and a half hour boat ride from Key West to get to it and costs a lot per person.
 We went to check out the National Park and Fort Jefferson that is on the island, and instantly fell in love with everything there!